DatSwissGuy/marvel-app-frontend/README.md

 `timeStamp` is just any random string (refer to the documentation) and the hash is generated via MD5 algorithm.

+## Install dependencies (npm)
+`npm install`

 ## Run the App via runtime (aka Angular CLI)
 Once you got everything set up, just run `ng serve` or `ng serve --prod` if you added the credentials to `environment.prod.ts`.

 ## Run the App via Docker
 Alternatively you can run the app via Docker.
 You need to build the image first, run (in the project / repository root folder) `docker-compose build`.
 Then run `docker-compose up`.
 Mind you, this way changes in the source WON'T rebuild on its own!

+Why docker-compose for a single image / container?
+Out of convenience...

 ## Backend (Optional)
 For further features, like a (character) visitor counter, a option to "like" / "favorize" characters, a 5-star rating system, a user profile and so on, a backend was added (REST).
 Currently the following backend options are available or work in progress: